Hrushikraj/mastg/demos/android/MASVS-PRIVACY/MASTG-DEMO-0x01/MASTG-DEMO-0x01.md

 ## Observation

-The rule has identified **14 instances** in the AndroidManifest file where the app declares dangerous permissions.
-Each finding shows:
+The rule has identified four instances in the AndroidManifest file where the app declares dangerous permissions.

-- The line number in the reversed manifest
-- The permission name (e.g., `android.permission.CAMERA`)
-- The MASVS control tag (`[MASVS-PRIVACY-1]`)

 {{ output.txt }}